What is the travel agency regulation?

 Not every event is covered by the travel agency regulation.
 That’s the good news.
 The bad news: it’s not always clear when it does apply.

 The regulation applies if two conditions are met.
-First: you purchase travel services from third parties.
-Travel services include transportation and accommodations—flights, trains, buses, hotel rooms, or other lodging.
+The first condition: you purchase travel services from third parties.
+Travel services include transportation and lodging: flights, trains, buses, hotel rooms, or other accommodations.
 Catering, entertainment, venue rentals, and activities are generally not included.
-These are standard services and fall outside the scope of the travel agency regulation.
-Second: you sell these travel services in your own name and for your own account as part of a total package to the end customer.
-If you simply pass on the costs as an agent or intermediary—in the customer’s name and on their behalf—then the regulation does not apply.
+These are ordinary services and fall outside the scope of the travel agency regulation.
+The second condition: you sell these travel services in your own name and on your own account as part of a total package to the end customer.
+Do you simply pass on the costs as an agent or intermediary?
+Then the regulation does not apply.
+This applies when you work in the name and on behalf of the customer.

 So when does it apply?

-An incentive trip to Lisbon where you book flights and hotels and invoice the client as a one-stop-shop: travel agency terms apply.
-A conference in Berlin where you book accommodation for participants and include it in the total package: applies to the accommodation component.
-A staff party in Amsterdam where you rent a venue, arrange entertainment, and provide catering, but do not purchase transportation or overnight stays: travel agency rules do not apply.
+For an incentive trip to Lisbon where you book flights and hotels and invoice the client for everything as a single package, the travel agency regulation applies.
+For a conference in Berlin where you book accommodation for participants and include it in the total package, the accommodation component regulation applies.
+For a staff party in Amsterdam where you rent a venue, arrange entertainment, and provide catering, but do not purchase transportation or overnight stays, the travel agency regulation does not apply.

-Not sure if your event qualifies under the rules?
+Not sure if your event qualifies for the program?
 Check with a tax advisor before you issue an invoice.
-The tax authorities are generally unwilling to accept retroactive adjustments.
+The tax authorities are generally not receptive to retroactive adjustments.

 How do you calculate the VAT?